-This article provides instructions to create a scheduled import task to periodically import a file hosted from an outside server.
+This article provides instructions to create a Data import task to periodically import a file hosted from an outside server.

-To create a new task, click New Task and select Import from the types of tasks available.
+To create a new task, click New Task and select Import.

 In the Source section, we will be configuring the location of our import file.
 The first item is the site or repository.
 You can select a preconfigured site or create a new repository site.